 This can work well for a few reasons.

-First, your CID is not stored on your magnetic strip.
+First, your CID is not stored on your EMV chip or magnetic strip.
 This means that merchants cannot obtain your CID simply by swiping your card, which helps cut down on credit card fraud.

 Furthermore, your CID cannot be stored by a merchant when making an online purchase.
 (This is one reason why you are sometimes required to input your CID when auto populating your credit card account number.)